 Isaac is a first-year student interested in philosophy, english, animation, and more!
 He is the SDIC Communications Coordinator and helps with all social media, posters, print requests, newsletters, and other communications that come out of the Center.

 Anisa Dahir is a junior at Westminster and coordinates Black Excellence.
-Anisa Dahir is a Legacy Scholar and a Public Health major, hoping to expand conversations of identity and empowerment on campus.
+Anisa Dahir is a First Scholar and a Public Health major, hoping to expand conversations of identity and empowerment on campus.

-Tabitha is a sophomore at Westminster College, and serves as the Legacy Coordinator.
+Tabitha is a sophomore at Westminster College, and serves as the First Scholars Coordinator.
 Tabitha is a strong advocate for first-generation students, and is a first-generation student herself.

 Yvette (she/her/ella) is the proud granddaughter and daughter of people who have dug their hands into the earth and who speak to their plantitas (plants).
 She is the descendant of indigenous people of the Americas, Europe, Africa and Asia.
 She dedicates her life to exploring her ancestral wounds, wisdom, gifts, and medicine.
 On any given day, you can catch her talking to her plants, learning and playing with plants to make medicine for herself and her loved ones, reading a good book, spending time in nature and enjoying a cup of cafesito (coffee) while catching up with her loved ones.

 Hayden Kjelleren is a senior at Westminster and coordinates the Engaging Whiteness program, which aims to have in-depth conversations about masculinity and whiteness, and create opportunities for white men to discuss issues of justice/race/gender/privilege.